High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 11. Tuna Breakfast Toast

-Many people think tuna is only for lunch.
+Many people think tuna is only for lunch, but it can work surprisingly well at breakfast.

 Approximate Protein